-Rhythm Pharmaceuticals, Inc. (the "Company" or "we") is a commercial-stage biopharmaceutical company focused on changing the paradigm for the treatment of rare genetic diseases of obesity, which are characterized by early-onset, severe obesity and an insatiable hunger or hyperphagia.
+Rhythm Pharmaceuticals, Inc. (the "Company" or "we") is a commercial-stage biopharmaceutical company focused on changing the paradigm for the treatment of rare genetic diseases of obesity, which are characterized by earlyonset, severe obesity and an insatiable hunger or hyperphagia.
 Our lead product candidate is IMCIVREE® (setmelanotide), a potent melanocortin-4 receptor, or MC4R, agonist for the treatment of rare genetic diseases of obesity.
-We believe IMCIVREE, for which we have exclusive worldwide rights, has the potential to restore dysfunctional MC4R signaling due to impaired MC4R pathway function.
-MC4R pathway deficiencies result in the disruption of satiety signals and energy homeostasis in the body, which, in turn, leads to intense feelings of hunger and to obesity.
+We believe IMCIVREE, for which we have exclusive worldwide rights, has the potential to restore dysfunctional MC4R signaling due to impaired MC4R pathway function, MC4R pathway deficiencies result in the disruption of satiety signals and energy homeostasis in the body, which, in turn, leads to intense feelings of hunger and to obesity.
 IMCIVREE has been approved by the U.S. Food and Drug Administration, or FDA, for chronic weight management in adult and pediatric patients six years of age and older with obesity due to proopiomelanocortin, or POMC, proprotein convertase subtilisin/kexin type 1, or PCSK1, or leptin receptor, or LEPR, deficiency confirmed by genetic testing.
-IMCIVREE also has been approved by the European Commission for the treatment of obesity and the control of hunger associated with genetically confirmed loss-of-function biallelic POMC, including PCSK1, deficiency or biallelic LEPR deficiency in adults and children 6 years of age and above.
-IMCIVREE is now commercially available in the United States, and we are pursuing an international strategy to establish access and reimbursement for IMCIVREE in the European Union, or EU.
+IMCIVREE also has been approved by the European Commission for the treatment of obesity and the control of hunger associated with genetically confirmed lossof-function biallelic POMC, including PCSK1, deficiency or biallelic LEPR deficiency in adults and children 6 years of age and above.
+IMCIVREE is now commercially available in the United States, and we are pursuing an international strategy to establish access and reimbursement for IMCIVREE in the European Union, or EU, and Great Britain.
+We also have completed and submitted a supplemental New Drug Application, or sNDA, to the U.S. Food and Drug Administration or FDA, and a Type II variation marketing authorization application, or MAA, to the EMA for IMCIVREE for the treatment of obesity and control of hunger in adult and pediatric patients 6 years of age and older with Bardet-Biedl syndrome, or BBS, or Alström syndrome.